zire/awesome-IC/README.md

 > [IC Projects - All@Twitter](https://twitter.com/i/lists/1443165233510436868)

-This list includes 100% all the projects from [DFINITY Showcase](https://dfinity.org/showcase/) but is a lot more than that.
-It tries to index all the known IC dApps, regardless of whether it's received grants from the DFINITY Foundation or already hard-launched (do they ever?).
+This list includes all the projects from [DFINITY Showcase](https://dfinity.org/showcase/) but is a lot more than that.
+It tries to index all the known IC dApps.
 Some of those projects have received [developer grants from the DFINITY Foundation](https://dfinity.org/grants/).
 Some of them may not have been deployed on IC yet - though the expectation is that they are working toward that.
-It does not include IC communities, media or development teams per se (though they'll be included under the project section).
+It does not include IC communities, media or development teams per se (though they'll be included under the "project" section).
 All info is obtained from public channels.

+The projects indexed on this list cover a wide spectrum on quality, maturity and tech deployment.
+Some of them have already received venture funding from established crypto funds; some of them are taking full advantage of Internet Computer (IC)'s unique technical strengths; some of them are using IC as a backend infrastructure in liew of AWS/GCP, and some of them are porting an existing Polkadot/Filecoin application to IC.
+The inclusion of a project (or lack of) does not speak to the quality of it.
+That judgment is left to the community and all IC advocates.
+This is just a directory that helps everyone do scavenger hunt on IC.

 If you find an IC dApp is still missing from this page, please [send a PR to its Github repo](https://github.com/zire/awesome-IC) so that I can merge, or [DM me on Twitter](https://twitter.com/herbertyang), or [send me an email](mailto: herbert.yang@dfinity.org?subject=More dApp on Awesome IC).
 Suggestions on how to make this site more useful to the community are very welcome.
 Many thanks.